 All this means that we are stuck with the browser.
 Even if ROPC were to be used instead, and the organization would be satisfied with the limitations of only allowing username/password as the authentication mechanism, the client is still public.
 As such, additional measures need to be taken to securely transform it into a confidential client.

 The door is wide open for phishing apps to use the same mechanism to get hold of users credentials, and even obtain access tokens and operate on the user’s behalf.

 Looking at any authentication flow out in the wild, you will find one thing in common: Authentication is a state machine, moving the user through a number of steps to assert the user’s identity with some level of confidence.

 It turns out that this lends itself particularly well to a hypermedia API.
 Quite obviously since the Net itself is a hypermedia API.
 The hypermedia API can guide the consuming client through the entire flow, letting it render screens as necessary.
 Each response from the server contains the links and actions that can be taken by the user at that particular stage in the login state machine.

-From a UX perspective, using an hypermedia driven authentication API would enable our dear app developer to build award winning applications.
-This is the only way to achieve true native user experience, and stop fighting with each other and finally become friends :)
+From a UX perspective, using an hypermedia-driven authentication API would enable our dear app developer to build award-winning applications.
+This is the only way to achieve a true native user experience, stop fighting with each other and finally become friends :)

 So how can we achieve this, and still maintain or improve the security level we have gotten accustomed to with OAuth?